Customer Retention Strategies for Small Business Owners & Agencies

 Let’s say you spend $1,000 on marketing which results in two new clients.
 The customer acquisition cost (CAC) would be $500.
 Depending on the service or product you’re selling, it might take you some time to break even on that cost before you make a profit.

 Instead of spending $500 on new customers, you could’ve used $100 to reduce the yearly recurring service subscription of a churning customer, and be left with a $400 profit.
-As you can see, the return on investment (ROI) isn’t always great when you acquire new customers.
+As you can see, the return on investment (ROI) isn’t always great when you’re purely looking to increase the number of new customers.

-With that said, let’s look at customer retention strategies that you could put into place in your agency.
+With that said, let’s look at effective customer retention strategies for small business owners that you could put into place.

 10 customer retention strategies available to you